darksoil-studio/p2p-shipyard/docs/guides/overview.md

 - We use [tauri](https://tauri.app) to distribute apps for both desktop and mobile targets.

-- We use web technologies like javascript, HTML and to build the frontend client, and we use rust to build the backend of apps.
+- We use web technologies like javascript and HTML to build the frontend client, and we use rust to build the backend of apps.

 ## Building